JJThomsonJZ/BCOG200-Project-Joshua-Z/test_plan.md

 - Reaction time is visibly different across trials.
 - Results plot is shown with valid histogram.
 - Average and accuracy statistics are printed.
-- Data is saved in the PostgreSQL database without error.

 ---